Travel Guidance for COVID-19

 GENERAL TRAVEL GUIDANCE

-• All travelers (university-related and/or personal) and those leaders approving travel should closely review and follow the below guidelines based on recommendations by the Centers for Disease Control (CDC).
+• All travelers (university-related and/or personal) and those leaders approving travel should closely review and follow the CDC's recommendations for travel

 • Travelers are encouraged to be up-to-date (which includes booster doses to those eligible) on COVID-19 vaccinations prior to any travel and may be required for certain destinations or for returning to the U.S. if traveling internationally.